Is Kombucha Good for Weight Loss?

 Recently, there has been a lot of talk surrounding this popular kombucha tea.
+So is kombucha good for weight loss?.
 This fermented, fizzy beverage has received praise for its potential to enhance gut health, immunity, and blood glucose levels.
 Interestingly, people also claim that Kombucha can be a powerful weight-loss aid.
 How true is this?
 What's the buzz behind this tea?

 As Kombucha is made from green tea, you can expect that it can also have the potential to help one lose weight, and it can serve as a healthier alternative to sodas, juices, and other high-caloric beverages.